Updated for tax year 2025.

 You may have to pay an additional 3.8% tax on net investment income.

-You pay this tax if your modified adjusted gross income (MAGI) is $200,000 or more ($250,000 if filing jointly or qualifying surviving spouse and $125,000 if married filing separately).
-You can reduce your investment income for that tax by deducting investment interest expenses, advisory and brokerage fees, rental and royalty expenses, and state and local income taxes allocated to your investment income.
+This tax has to be paid if your modified adjusted gross income (MAGI) is $200,000 or more ($250,000 if filing jointly or qualifying surviving spouse, and $125,000 if married filing separately).
+You may be able to reduce your investment income by deducting expenses such as investment interest, advisory fees, brokerage fees, and certain rental or royalty expenses.

-The 3.8% tax applies to investment income, such as interest, dividends, capital gains, rental, and royalties.
+The 3.8% tax applies to investment income, such as interest, dividends, capital gains, rental income, royalties, and certain annuity withdrawals.
 It’s paid in addition to the tax you already pay on investment income.

 What should you know before you sell?

-If you’re considering selling assets, such as stock, it’s best to plan ahead to minimize impacts to your federal income tax bill.
+If you’re considering selling assets, such as stock, it’s best to plan ahead as part of your overall financial planning and investment decisions.
 A little planning now can save you a lot of capital gains tax when you file your return.

 Consider these options:

 - Don’t sell before the profit qualifies as long-term.
-Plan the sale of an asset that’s gone up in value to be a long-term gain.
-Make sure to hold the investment long enough to qualify for long-term status.
+Plan the sale of an asset that’s increased in value to be a long-term gain.
+Ensure you hold the investment long enough to qualify for long-term status.
 For most assets, that’s more than one year.
-But don’t be too hasty to sell when the year is up.
+But don’t be too quick to sell right at the one-year mark.
 The IRS guides say you must own the asset for “more than one year.”
 If it’s exactly one year when you sell, there’s a good chance they could classify it as a short-term sale.

 - Don’t hang on to losing investments just to avoid taking a loss.
-Consider selling assets at a loss to offset capital gains.
-This is called tax-loss harvesting.
+Consider selling assets at a loss to offset capital gains — a strategy commonly known as tax-loss harvesting.
 The IRS only taxes your net capital gain, and you can reduce your gains by deducting your capital losses.
-You can even deduct up to $3,000 in capital losses from your ordinary income if your losses exceed your capital gains.
+You can even deduct up to $3,000 in capital losses from your ordinary income if your losses exceed your capital gains, with additional losses carried forward to future years.

 - Give stock that has gone up in value to charity.
-If you’re an itemizer, donating stock to charity gives you a tax deduction for the amount it’s worth now.
-Plus, you don’t have to pay capital gains tax on it.
-(Note that you won’t be able to write off stock donations if you take the standard deduction.)
+Donating stock to charity gives you a tax deduction for the amount it’s worth now.
+Also, you don’t have to pay capital gains tax on it, effectively making the transfer tax-free.

 - Take the proceeds as an installment sale.
 If you have real estate you’ve been holding for 30 years, don’t let the sale bump you into the top tax bracket in the year of the sale.
 Consider making an installment sale.
 Besides saving taxes, you’ll create a steady flow of income for yourself.